Home > Blog > Python >

 Python Comparison Operators

-The name itself is explaining that this operator is used to compare different things or values with one another.
-In Python, the Comparison operator is used to analyze either side of the values and decides the relation between them.
-Comparison operator is also termed as a relational operator because it explains the connection between them.
+The name itself explains that this operator is used to compare different things or values with one another.
+In Python, the Comparison operator is used to analyze either side of the values and decide the relation between them.
+The comparison operator is also termed a relational operator because it explains the connection between them.

 We have different Comparison (Relational) operators.
 Let’s list them down and get to know each operator in detail.